 Faced with a digital revolution in and beyond the classroom, educational institutions strive to strike the delicate balance between traditional teaching methods and new pedagogies enabled by digital access.
 In SBM, we continue to emphasise active learning partnerships with students while embracing digital technologies through innovative teaching strategies in our Teaching Enterprise Projects (TEP), simulation games and case studies.

-In a shift towards more student-centric and experiential pedagogy, the SBM has introduced simulation games across all its 9 diploma programmes in phases with effect from April 2013.
-The objective of simulation games is to enhance students’ learning in a sustainable manner by providing engaging platforms for the application of theoretical knowledge in a simulated environment.
+In a shift towards more student-centric and experiential pedagogy, SBM has introduced simulation games into its diploma programmes where relevant.
+The objective of the simulation games is to enhance students’ learning in a sustainable manner by providing engaging platforms for the application of theoretical knowledge in a simulated environment.

 SBM has adopted the pedagogy of the Harvard Business School Case Method where lecturers create original case studies based on real data provided by our industry partners.